 That way, you don’t have to haul all your gear when you don’t need to.
 Also, because of its lightweight design, it is much easier and lighter to carry throughout the day.

-For me, if it’s a city trip or a trip where I know I won’t have to hike with this, then the Nomatic is my top choice.
+For me, if it’s a city trip or a trip where I know I won’t have to hike long distances, then the Nomatic is my top choice.
 But, if I know I’m going to be hiking, I’d probably pick just the McKinnon Cube and insert it into my Gregory Z40 travel backpack

 The 35L bag might be among the most expensive options on this list, but seriously, the Nomatic McKinnon is on top of its game and an excellent choice for any photographer.